K

 How Databricks fits the 2026 data stack

-A few years ago, Databricks was mostly associated with Spark engineering and data engineering pipelines.
+A few years ago, Databricks was mostly associated with Spark engineering and data pipelines.
 The audience was technical.
 If you did not write Python or Scala, it was not really for you.

 That has shifted.
 The platform now includes conversational analytics through a feature called Genie, which lets non-technical users ask questions about their data in plain English and get SQL results without writing any code.
 Dashboards are built with AI assistance.
 ML model tracking, evaluation, and deployment happen inside the same platform where the data lives.

 The reason teams are consolidating onto Databricks in 2026 is not because it is the best at any one thing.
-It is because having everything governed in one place, with one set of permissions and one lineage graph, solves a lot of problems that accumulate when your data stack is spread across five vendors.
+It is because having everything governed in one place, with one set of permissions and one lineage graph, solves a lot of problems that build up when your data stack is spread across five vendors.

 What Databricks is not